selkies-project/selkies-gstreamer/docs/firewall.md

 WebRTC uses the UDP protocol (and TCP when UDP is not available) to transport your desktop.

-While WebRTC is the reason Selkies-GStreamer enjoys lower latency and better performance compared to other solutions, your network firewall may still prevent you from connecting to your instance.
+While WebRTC is the reason Selkies-GStreamer enjoys low latency and better performance compared to other solutions, your network firewall may still prevent you from connecting to your instance.

 **(IMPORTANT) Instructions here are mandatory if the HTML5 web interface loads and the signaling connection says it works, but the WebRTC connection fails and therefore the remote desktop does not start.**